-- (1) The Company was formed in 2020. - (2) "Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Company's consolidated financial statements.
+^{(1) &}quot;Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Company's consolidated financial statements.
 Audit Fees include fees for review of tax provisions and for accounting consultations on matters reflected in the financial statements.
 Audit Fees also include audit or other attest services required by legislation or regulation, such as comfort letters, consents, reviews of securities filings and statutory audits.
 These include "out-of-pocket" costs (including reimbursed costs, technology and support charges or administrative charges) incurred in connection with providing the professional services.
-There were no non-audit fees.